 The output is rendered by OpenEye’s OEDepict and Grapheme toolkits (additional licenses not required).
 See figure SZMAP report output.

-will generate output similar to the following:
+will generate the following output:

 [keyless parameter 2]